politie/omt-odt-language/README-DEVELOP.md

 ### The `client` folder

 This folder contains the extension code that will be run on the client.
 It will start and connect to the server defined in `/server`.
 The client features can be tested by running `npm run test` from the workspace root.
-Features provided by the client:
+It will use the  LSP server to provide these features:

-- Document link for OMT imports with:
+- Document Link
-  - Relative paths
+  - OMT imports with paths
-  - Paths beginning with a @Shorthand
+  - OMT declared imports

 ### The `configurations` folder